|- - Updated on October 30, 2013 - -||Skip to Main Content|

 Easy Access to the Census of Juveniles in Residential Placement (EZACJRP) was developed to facilitate independent analysis of national data on the characteristics of youth held in residential placement facilities, including detailed information about the youth's age, sex, race/ethnicity, placement status, length of stay, and most serious offense.

-Use the National Crosstabs tab to perform your own analyses of CJRP data.
+Use the National Crosstabs tab to perform customized analyses of national data on youth in residential placement.

 Use the US & State Profiles tab to view national and state-level tables describing the characteristics of juveniles in residential placement facilities.

 Use the State Comparisons tab to compare the profile of juveniles in residential placement by sex, race/ethnicity, placement status, and type of placement facility.

 Use the Methods tab to learn more about the CJRP data collection process.

 Use the Glossary section for definitions of key terms used in this application.

 Easy Access is a family of web-based data analysis tools developed for the Office of Juvenile Justice and Delinquency Prevention (OJJDP) by the National Center for Juvenile Justice (NCJJ) to provide access to recent, detailed information on juvenile crime and the juvenile justice system.
 Together, the Easy Access applications provide information on national, state, and county population counts, as well as information on homicide victims and offenders, juvenile court case processing, and juvenile offenders in residential placement facilities.
 Visit the Data Analysis Tools section of OJJDP's Statistical Briefing Book for a complete list of these applications.